tuddman/moarweba/README.md

 |[buddy-auth](https://github.com/funcool/buddy-auth), [buddy-hashers](https://github.com/funcool/buddy-hashers), and [buddy-sign](https://github.com/funcool/buddy-sign)| because Security isn't an afterthought. |
 |[cheshire](https://github.com/dakrone/cheshire)| because JSON |

+### Wait...
+Is this just another 'Framework'  ?

+No.

-You can keep none, some, or all of these libraries as you progress in building up your project.
-Your application will dictate what to keep and what to discard, but these included web libraries are _generally_ useful regardless of the domain.
+You can keep all, some, or none of these libraries as you progress in building up your project.
+Your application will dictate what to keep and what to strip out, but these included web libraries are _generally_ useful regardless of the domain you are in.

 ### What's Going On Inside?

-ok, peek into `src/moarweba/`  and you'll see the following files:
+ok, peek into `./src/mycoolapp`  and you'll see the following files:

 ##### server.clj